perfect-blue/kafka-connect-darksky-source/README.md

 # Kafka Connect Source Dark Sky

-This connector allows you to get stream of weather condition from DarkSky, [using DarkSky API](https://darksky.net/dev/docs)
+This connector allows you to get stream of weather condition from DarkSky using [DarkSky API](https://darksky.net/dev/docs)

 # Configuration
 ```